 Who to Contact: Source Water Protection Grants Program (402) 471-6988.

-Time Requirements: The invitation for proposals is typically released in March or April each year.
+Time Requirements: The invitation for proposals is typically released in late winter or early spring each year.

 Supporting Regulations: Safe Drinking Water Act, Section 1452(k).